SSWConsulting/SSW.Rules.Content/rules/do-you-remember-the-users-last-settings/rule.md

 ---
 seoDescription: Users' last settings should be remembered and selected as default on form opens.
-(Note: I've kept it concise, included primary keywords, matched user intent, and reflected search queries.
+(Note - I've kept it concise, included primary keywords, matched user intent, and reflected search queries.
 Let me know if you need any further adjustments!)
 type: rule
 archivedreason:
 title: Do you remember the user's last settings?
 guid: b33cb7a4-1e67-4c80-a554-689bc22626bf
 uri: do-you-remember-the-users-last-settings